roilait/Machine-Learning/README.md

 # Machine-Learning-Algorithms

-To use correctly the Data, you have to create a 'Machine_Learning' folder and to put all files in this folder.
+To use correctly my Data, you have to create a 'Machine_Learning' folder and to put all folders (ANN, K-Means, KNN and files) in this folder.